Introduction

 The AWS Enterprise Cloud has everything to counter massive DDOS attacks.
 It will also provide fast recovery in case of disruption.

-For financial institutions that build their fintech apps based on cloud infrastructure, it is highly important to ensure that the cloud service providers adhere to the same standards that they use internally.
+For financial institutions that build their Fintech apps based on cloud infrastructure, it is highly important to ensure that the cloud service providers adhere to the same standards that they use internally.

-Cybersecurity requirements for FinTech applications can be different depending on the company’s location:
+Cybersecurity requirements for Fintech applications can be different depending on the company’s location:

 - For the European Union – GDPR, PSD2, eIDAS